bbk-pij-2012-20/JavascriptExercises/node_js/modules/readme.md

 Node.js has its own module loading system.

-You can specify which functions in your js file you want to be exported in one of two ways:
+You can specify which functions in your js file you want to be available for use in other js files in one of two ways:

 <ul>
 either